-We can see from the above screen that at the strike price of 11,300 the open interest is maximum.
+We can see from the above screen of option chain that at the strike price of 16,000 the open interest is maximum.

-As we can see that the change in the open interest is negative, we can determine that the option buyer is incurring loss at that strike price and the options seller is making a profit.
+As we can see in the option chain of Nifty that the change in the open interest is negative, we can determine that the option buyer is incurring a loss at that strike price, and the options seller is making a profit.